Lubna of Córdoba: Career

 Lubna started out as a copyist for the library of Al-Hakam II, who rose to power as caliph in 961.

 According to Arab chronicles, in the time of Caliph Al-Hakam II, more than 170 literate women could be found in some suburbs of the city; these women were responsible for making copies of valuable manuscripts.
 This gives an idea of the culture and the role of women during the reign of the Caliph.

 Al-Hakam II followed in his father's footsteps by freeing Lubna and appointing her as his resident secretary and scholar.
-One of many responsibilities, Lubna was also in charge of the library, of which she was an expert because of her experience transcribing the manuscripts it held.
+As part of her responsibilities Lubna was also in charge of the library, of which she had expert knowledge gained from her experience of transcribing the manuscripts it held.

-Lubna was one out of at least 100 people that were freed from enslavement by Al-Hakam II before and after his death.
+Lubna was one of at least 100 people that were freed from enslavement by Al-Hakam II before and after his death.
 In the case that she was given documents that proclaimed her freedom, she would have been part of the "freedmen" (mawla, mawali) social class of Muslim society.
-During 10th century Al-Andalus, it was not unusual for former slaves of the palace to obtain positions of power, and they were often trusted more than local politicians.
+During 11th century Al-Andalus, it was not unusual for former slaves of the palace to obtain positions of power, and they were often trusted more than local politicians.

 In the library of Córdoba, Lubna was in charge of playing, writing, and translating many manuscripts.
-She studied these texts, and wrote valuable commentaries and annotations on them.
+She studied these texts and wrote valuable commentaries and annotations on them.
 Some of these texts include those of Archimedes and Euclid.
 Along with Hasdai ibn Shaprut, she was the driving force behind the creation of the famous library of Medina Azahara, which was home to at least 400,000 books.

-Dr. Joyce E. Salisbury, of the University of Wisconsin, Green Bay, describes Lubna's engagement with the community outside of the palace walls.
+Historian Joyce E. Salisbury of the University of Wisconsin, Green Bay describes Lubna's engagement with the community outside of the palace walls.
 She tutored children in math, and as she went back into the palace, they would follow her reciting multiplication tables.